Change text size:

 'Then Barbara Met Alan' and the Disabled People’s Direct Action Network

-On 21st March, BBC Two aired Then Barbara Met Alan.
+On 21st March 2022, BBC Two aired Then Barbara Met Alan.
 Based on the story of Barbara Lisicki, Alan Holdsworth and the Disabled People’s Direct Action Network (DAN), the show rewrites the rules of disability representation on television.
 With its release, we wanted to highlight the history of DAN, its legacy, and how we can continue to promote disability equality.

 On 15th March, our CEO Beth-Kume Holland had the privilege of attending the BBC and Netflix premiere of Then Barbara Met Alan.
-It was a room filled with disabled, deaf and neuro-diverse cast and crew like there’s never been before, and the atmosphere was electric.
+It was a room filled with disabled, deaf and neurodivergent cast and crew like there’s never been before, and the atmosphere was electric.
 Airing on BBC Two on 21st March, the docudrama is based on the history of Barbara Lisicki, Alan Holdsworth, and the Disabled People’s Direct Action Network (DAN).

 Why is the film so important to us?